praveen-ilangovan/recipe-app/README.md

 # RecipeApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7 as part of [Angular - The Complete Guide](https://www.udemy.com/course/the-complete-guide-to-angular-2/) course.

+The project is hosted in Firebase: [RecipeApp](https://recipes-4ec1a.web.app/)

 ## Development server